Linaro/lava/doc/v2/debian.rst

 .. seealso:: :ref:`developer_preparations` and
    :ref:`development_pre_requisites`

-.. note:: The supported suite for LAVA development is now Stretch.
-The developer package build now defaults to expecting Stretch and therefore uses Python3 exclusively.
+.. note:: The supported suite for LAVA development is now Buster.
+The developer package build now defaults to expecting Buster and therefore uses Python3 exclusively.
 Support for building Python2 has been removed, the ``master`` branch only builds Python3.
 See https://lists.lavasoftware.org/pipermail/lava-announce/2018-January/000046.html